tah83/LegoMicroMouse/README.md

 # LegoMicroMouse
 A micro mouse on Lego mindstorm platform.
-Using NXC (not exactly C) compilers.
+Using NXC (not exactly C) compiler.
 Implements flood fill algorithm.